-Here on the internet, that place where you can do everything from learning to read to chatting with creepy strangers, we love our social media networks.
+Here on the internet, that place where you can do everything from learning to read to chatting with creepy strangers, we love our popular social media sites.
 (Except you, Google Buzz, Google Wave, and

 Google Plus.
 Crossed out that last one because Google is basically my employer, and I can only stick so many tacks on his chair before I get fired.)

 Popular Social Media Sites and Superheroes

 As a geek, I also love my superheroes.
 So, in a moment of brilliance, I recognized the similarities between the superheroes I love and the popular social media sites I use, and decided to share this epiphany with you!
 I’ll also share my new invention that cures baldness.
 I’m going to let you in on a little secret – I haven’t found a cure yet, so until I do, I’m just going to find roadkill and make Davy Crocket hats and sell them on Etsy.
 CRAFT MOMS, WATCH OUT! *Puts a dead raccoon in a burlap sack*

 StumbleUpon is where internet users go to dive into a cesspool of their favorite interests.
 Whether you like video games, internet technology, or other weird topics that somehow garnered enough followers to become legitimate (there are some creepy dudes on the internet), StumbleUpon is bound to give you some entertainment!